 Some people come to Tucson to visit and wind up staying a lot longer than they thought they would.
 In many ways Tucson is like a permanent vacation, but without the long lines and the mobs of tourists.
 If you’re looking for a place to live a happier life, Tucson likely has everything you could possibly need.
+You’ll find plenty of Tucson rental properties to fit any style and budget.
 It’s just as great for families as it is for independent adventurers.
 The blend of relaxation and exploration is blissful.

 Tucson’s warm and dry weather is ideal for year-round outdoor festivities, and when you get a sense of Tucson’s vast nature, you’ll want to take advantage of that climate.
 The Tucson basin is surrounded by mountains, with Wasson Peak, the Santa Rita Mountains, the Rincon Mountains, and the Santa Catalina Mountains bordering the region on all sides.